akka/akka/akka-docs/src/main/paradox/actors.md

 generated, but there is no guarantee that only exactly one such message is
-received: if termination of the watched actor has generated and queued the message, and another registration is done before this message has been processed, then a second message will be queued, because registering for monitoring of an already terminated actor leads to the immediate generation of the `Terminated` message.
+received: if termination of the watched actor has generated and queued the message, and another registration is done before this message has been processed, then a second message will be queued because registering for monitoring of an already terminated actor leads to the immediate generation of the `Terminated` message.